And a couple of ways you can get started

 Your email marketing platform will have a feature for you to create a form.
 Set up a form, include info about your freebie, and send folks right to that link.

-(Don’t have an email marketing platform yet?
-Click here to get The Beginners Guide to Choosing Your Email Marketing Software).
+If you don’t have an email list started because you’re not sure which email marketing software to choose, get The Beginner’s Guide to Choosing Your Email Marketing Software by clicking below.

 If you’re going the “with ads” route the way Zach teaches, you don’t need a landing page either!
 Just get the form in your email software, you’ll connect to it so that folks can get your freebie in their inbox.